chaorun/bcdphot/README.md

 optimized for use on multicore machines.

-Applies the corrections for the pixel phase effect as well as the array location-dependent gain variations, both of which must be applied at the individual BCD level instead of on a single mosaic.
+Applies the corrections for the pixel phase effect as well as the array location-dependent photometric effect, both of which must be applied at the individual BCD level instead of on a single mosaic.
 See [here](http://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/warmimgcharacteristics/) for details.